 Section 1.
 “Employer Seniority” shall be defined as the employee’s length of continuous service with the Employer as measured from the employee’s record date of hire by the Employer in the operation covered by this Agreement.
 “Employer Seniority” for any employee who transfers into the unit after the effective date of this Agreement shall be defined as the employee’s length of continuous service as measured from the employee’s most recent date of hire by the Employer, provided that such date of hire shall not pre-date any break in service occurring before the transfer.
 “Classification Seniority” shall be defined as the employee’s length of continuous service within his/her classification as measured from the date the employee first entered the classification at this unit.

+For the employees who transitioned to Sodexo’s payroll on the effective date of the transition (July 1, 2024) from the University of Denver without a break in service, Sodexo shall honor the original date of hire as was provided to them by the University.

 Employer Seniority will be used for determining vacation eligibility.
 Classification Seniority will be used for purposes of layoff, recall, vacation scheduling, shift preference, overtime, and job bidding, except to the extent specifically provided otherwise in the following Articles: Job Posting (Article 15), Lay Off and Recall (Article 16), Hours of Work and Overtime (Article 20), and Vacation (Article 25).

 In the event two (2) or more employees are hired on the same day, their seniority shall be decided by lot.